Rahul0467/Data_analysis/README.md

 Top Spenders:

-Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+Identify the top 5 spenders in the game by total purchase value, then list (in a table):

 SN
 Purchase Count